Trustworthy and Confidential SBOM Exchange: Foundational Data Structures

 \subsection{Merkle SBOM Trees}

-The third stage in \system computes cryptographic integrity properties to detect tampering with pre- and post-redaction SBOM trees.
+The third stage in \system computes cryptographic integrity checks to detect tampering with pre- and post-redaction SBOM trees.
 This is done by adapting Merkle tree primitives~\cite{merkle-trees} to our irregularly structured SBOM trees.

 A Merkle tree is a tree data structure where each leaf node is referenced by the cryptographic hash of their data block (including children).
 Each non-leaf node, on the other hand, combines the hashes of its child nodes.
 The tree root, known as the Merkle root hash, represents the hash of all the data in the tree.